austation/opengoon/README.md

 Q: CDN files aren't being built in the deployment folder, or copied to the chosen directory.
 A: Make sure that you have grunt installed and the npm path it's installed to added to the *system* path.

-# Known Issues
-Right now the ban panel isn't working, because of clientside insecurity.
-This is WIP.

 # License
 This project is licensed under the same license as Goonstation (CC-BY-NC-SA) for maximum compatibility.
 See the LICENSE file for details.